|

 above our poor power to add or detract.
 The world will little note, nor long

 remember what we say here; while it can never forget what they did here.
-It is rather for us the living, we here

 be dedicated to the great task remaining before us--that from these honored